 How I manage group rides:

-If nobody shows up at your corner, STAY THERE until the person in front of you backtracks to re-group the bikes.
+If someone does not show up behind you at a corner, STAY THERE until the person in front of you backtracks to re-group the bikes.

-The routing is done in a way that will guide you right to the points of interest if you prefer solo rides.
+The routing is done in a way that will guide you right up to or near to the points of interest if you prefer solo rides.
 There is also plenty of information in the forum posts and on the Google My Maps shown below.

 Ride the Trans Wisconsin Adventure Trail from Point Detour, WI all the way across the state to the Illinois border.
 There are routes for both off-highway vehicles and an overland route for your car.
 Files are from the original creator of the route, before the original/official website stopped working.